Coaches by other makers

 Pre-war/early post-war examples of Exley coaches

-(This is an early articulated pair of LNER tourist stock coaches.
-The coach roofs curve downwards at the outer ends, suggesting the bodies might have been drawn by Exley from their standard Gresley items, made more usually in teak colouring.)
-(Details at one end of the pair.)
-(I have tipped the left-hand coach up on its side here, to show the large 'post' that makes the link to the bogie !)
-(Early trade mark carried on three items in this five-car set.)
-(A single coach that would have been part of the same special order as the above pair.
-A very plain wooden box shape is visible below the body, very similar to what can be seen under a standard Milbro coach.)
-(A second pair, with brighter paint and including a Buffet Car.)
 (The light has reflected badly in this picture, giving the impression of a horizontal line along the green paintwork!
 I had a bit of trouble taking good photos of these vehicles, but will have to wait until I get a bigger slot of time to do some better ones.)
 (This probably makes the upper paint on the side look whiter than it actually is, but gives a glimpse of some of the interior detail.)
 (Later transfer, carried on the Buffet Car and its accompanying coach.)
 (The connecting up of the articulated coaches was solid and very simple, but seems to work.)
 (Pre-war Exley LNER bogie, plain wooden floor, and fairly basic construction style of the coach ends.
 See below for an example of the similar bogie from this period that was not to the LNER design.)
 Illustrations OC24a-OC24k.
 Exley 5-car LNER tourist stock set, composed of model vehicles that seem to have been commissioned in two slightly different periods, but all dating from the pre-war or early post-war years of production.
 I think it probable that these coaches were from two special orders for the same enthusiast, but I do not know enough about Exley to speculate on how many other similar green-and-cream pre-war sets or individual coaches like these may exist in collections or on layouts.
 A swift hunt for internet images of the full-sized tourist stock of the pre-war years did not find me pictures showing LNER green-and-cream vehicles with Gresley-style 'turned down' coach roof ends like those on these models.
 It seems, however, that there are two available diagrams showing full-sized vehicles with ends like these; a twin set and an open third brake.
 Apparently those LNER coaches were probably completed for the NB section after the outbreak of the war, in or after 1939.
-Our Exley examples may have been made after that date, for someone who wanted this pattern of tourist stock coach body.
+Our Exley examples may well have been made after that date, for someone who wanted this pattern of tourist stock coach body.
 If not, our coaches (or some of them) might have been made earlier on, before the full-sized versions were in service.
-A very knowledgeable collector has suggested to me that if these Exleys were not made correct-to-prototype, then perhaps the firm simply offered to make use of their standard LNER Gresley coach bodies and the purchaser was happy with that.
+A knowledgeable collector has suggested to me that if these Exleys were not made correct-to-prototype, then perhaps the firm simply offered to make use of their standard LNER Gresley coach bodies and the purchaser was happy with that.
 I do not know, however, how to be more precise about production dates here, but it seems that Exley was applying detailing on the glass windows (ventilation, etc.) by 1939 (see Beal, E., 'Scale Railway Modelling To-day', Black, London, 1939, opposite page 200).
 Regarding special orders in general, I have been informed that there is a very rare special order set designed to represent the West Riding coaches that ran behind LNER streamliners before the war, but some readers will know a great deal more than I do about Exley commissions.
 Some LMS 'streamliner' coaches that appeared to be by Exley were advertised on Ebay in 2021.

 Illustrations OC24l-OC24n.
 The livery of this early vehicle is puzzling, but I think it would sit quite nicely with the tourist set above or the Sentinel shown below.
-It is most likely a part-repaint from many decades ago, either done by its owner or perhaps as a commission from one of the smaller firms.
+It is most likely a part-repaint from many decades ago, either done by its owner or (perhaps more likely) as a professional commission from one of the smaller firms.
 If so, perhaps the intention might have been to create an LNER tourist vehicle, a holiday coach, or even something with Highland Railway connections.
 It was one of several coaches with matching livery that turned up on Ebay in 2021.
 They (and others) had belonged to a layout that had also had some Highland wagons.
 The second photo above shows one of the coach end types that were in use in this period for standard coaches, and the third contains one of the original bogies and the fitting that held it.
 The fitting simply bolted into the wooden floor.
 The fittings, bogies and wheels had been altered and deteriorated very badly, so I replaced them with Bassett-Lowke ones.
 The vehicle appears to have faint markings for strips or bands running across the roof.

 Illustrations OC24o-OC24r.
 This Exley Sentinel railcar also seems to be from an early period of production.
 I have no information on how many vehicles like this may have been produced .
 Other pictures of it can be seen in our section on Exley locomotives.
 The exterior is in good order, but some modest renovation is needed inside and underneath.
 The motor unit and the other bogie may not be original.
 Note that both this railcar and the tourist stock coaches shown above have very simple windows, without any detailing to indicate ventilation, opening lights, etc. This may be contrasted with the later coaches shown below.
 Another Exley version of this railcar was supplied to the Craigard Railway and shown in an article by Edward Beal in The Model Railway News in October 1935.
 It had more detailing than the one shown in our photos above.
 We discuss it further in our website section on Exley locomotives.
 (See 'News from the Craigard Railway', 11, 130, pages 266-268).
 Many thanks to Bill Truin for drawing my attention to the Beal article.
 The model we show here was included in 1970 in the late P.G.
 Gomm's very informative book, 'Older Locomotives (1900-42)'.
 (Troy Model Club Series, Nelson, London.
 See opposite page 37.)